darstib/cs188/note/13-Approximate_Inference.md

     return [t, c]
 ```

 The downside of this approach is that it may require the generation of a very large number of samples in order to perform analysis of unlikely scenarios.
-If we wanted to compute P(C| −t), we’d have to throw away 99% of our samples.
+If we wanted to compute $P(C|−t)$, we’d have to throw away 99% of our samples.

 ### Rejection Sampling